The Redsky 5e Kickstarter is Over, but It's Not Too Late To Late Pledge!

 Massive, boisterous, and spoiling for a fight.
 Known as Varakwai among themselves, their cultures embody the element Fire.

 Larger Wakewalkers stand in excess of seven feet tall, and use this blue-skinned bulk to survive the pressures of living in the treacherous Midnight Isles.
 They are known for their strength and hardy constitutions, as well as being famous for ambition and passion.
-All Wakewalkers are born biologically male until reaching puberty, where there is then a random half chance of staying or switching sexes.
+There is relatively little biological difference between young male and female Wakewalkers, with a spectrum of sex and gender characteristics developing at maturity.

 The clans of Wakewalkers are divided into three main groups.
 Clan Kahr uses Eldertech diving suits to hunt titanic sea creatures called Deep Ones.
 Clan Hiremai Wakewalkers are isolated on their home island, and structure life around worship of an ancient entity known as the Terminarch.
 Clan Jana’haki is comprised of the outcasts and deviants of all Wakewalker clans, and its members thrive as bloodthirsty pirates and mercenaries.
 It is uncommon to see Wakewalkers in foreign regions.